 I don’t remember exactly how old Dylan was when I realised that the only thing he was interested in was watching Disney videos but he must have been less than two years.
 Dylan’s films, books and CDs have been a constant presence throughout his life and at 19 they continue to be his main interest.

 It’s taken me a long time to feel comfortable with Disney.
-I embarked on parenthood with other ideas: I had been determined that my children would play with simple wooden toys and natural materials; occupy themselves in creative and imaginative pursuits; spend time outdoors; and engage with handcraft and art activities.
+I embarked on parenthood with other ideas: I had been determined that my children would play with simple toys and natural materials; occupy themselves in creative and imaginative pursuits; spend time outdoors; and engage with handcraft and art activities.
 Electronic gadgets, computers and television sets were to be avoided or strictly limited.
-I’ve no doubt that many parents will be amused by this description and that parents of autistic children will be guffawing at the idea.
+I’ve no doubt that many parents of autistic children will be amused by this description.
 However, for many years I’d been attracted to the philosophy of Rudolf Steiner which emphasised a curriculum based on the creative arts and the development of imagination in young children through free play.

 Although my preference was for Steiner education I realised that Dylan’s diagnosis might make it less than ideal so enrolled him in a Montessori Nursery where the structured approach was said to suit some autistic children.
 My daughter, meanwhile, attended a Steiner Kindergarten and I assisted there when Dylan was at nursery.
 I remember one day a child brought Thomas the Tank Engine slippers to wear which lit up and ‘tooted’ as he ran around (the sort Dylan might like).
 I watched the Kindergarten Leader become increasingly exasperated by the sound-and-light show until, eventually, she removed the batteries.
-My hunch that Dylan would not find it easy to learn in a Steiner environment, I realised, was probably right.
+My hunch that Dylan would not find a Steiner environment easy was probably right, I thought to myself.

 Learning with Disney